HouzuoGuo/laitos/doc/[Web-service]-recurring-commands.md

     /very-secret-recurring-commands

 ## Tips
+- Make the endpoint and channel names difficult to guess, this helps to prevent misuse of the service.
-Make sure to choose a very secure URL for both the endpoint and channel names, and make sure they are only known by designated users of this service!
+- Only share the endpoint and channel names with designated users of this service, do not make them public.